danskernesdigitalebibliotek/ddb-follow-searches/README.md

 GitHub Actions runs tests and checks when new code is pushed.

-Pushes to `master` and `develop` deploys the version to the `prod` and `test` environments respectively.
-The deploys are also handle by GitHub Actions.
+Pushes to `master` and `develop` deploys the version to the `prod` and `stage` environments respectively.
+The deploys are also handle by GitHub Actions and Envoy (see `Envoy.blade.php`).

 ### Achitecture overview ###